ayus1234/EV_Vehicle_Prediction/README.md

 ---

 ## 📃 License
-   This project is open-source and available under the MIT License.
+   This project is open-source and licensed under the [MIT License](./LICENSE).

 ---